unisonweb/website/src/compare-lang/unison-for-python-devs.md

 ### Dot notation

-The dot notation in Python expresses method calls on an object which may _mutate_ the object's internal state.
+The dot notation in Python expresses method calls on an object that may _mutate_ the object's internal state.

 ```python
 e = Elevator()